vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 Due to the high heat, I had to use the morning time when it's relatively cooler to go shopping and therefore had to skip jogging on this day.

+## 2024-07-08: resumed full set of exercises, including strength exercises

+With the weather returning to normal, I resumed my full set of exercises, including strength exercises.